FAQ’s – Epic Trail Challenge

 Is there a fee to participate?

-Challengers, whether participating individually or as part of a team, will be asked to raise a minimum amount of funds to help Santa Rosa Community Health provide health care at Caritas Village.
+Challengers, whether participating individually or as part of a team, are asked to raise a minimum amount of funds to help Santa Rosa Community Health provide health care at Caritas Village.
 A non-refundable $100 donation is required at the time of registration and will be credited toward your fundraising goal.

 Learn the details about fundraising minimums for individuals and teams at one of our info sessions!